demirantay/notebook/syllabus-compsci.md

 - [ ] Level 4: Do another bid react project either jira or trello because they are perfect.
 They have everything in their app for you to learn from drag and rop to simple CRUD.
 - [ ] Level 5: Do all of [these](http://eugenkiss.github.io/7guis/tasks/) for practicing little bit of electron.
 No need to go too big.
 - [ ] Level 6: Do all of [these here](https://www.instamobile.io/react-native-tutorials/react-native-app-ideas-beginners/) to practice react native.
 Dont skip anything.
-- [ ] Level 7: Clone a mini React Clone -- pacakge it in npm, yarn
 - [ ] Level 8: Build a small version of every tech learned above.
 Remember first version of unix was under 4000 LoC.
 And this guy created [aws server](https://github.com/jubos/fake-s3) system in just 2k LoC.
 Build everythings logic in a small way.
+Check your stars `ustack` for inspiration.

 <br>
 <Br>